An Ode to the Welcome Swallows

 From left to right they dash in low circles,

-just like the keenest surveyors of this oval.
+just like the keenest surveyors of the oval.

 Looking closer: they’re such teeny angels,